lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ## Methods

-The three dataset used in this study represent a nested hierarchy but they were collected independently.
+The three dataset used in this study encompass a wide range of spatial scales and they were collected independently.
 The southern ocean database compiled by @Raymond2011 was used to construct the meta-web selecting only species located at latitudes higher than 60°S. @Raymond2011 compiled information from  direct sampling methods of dietary assessment, including gut, scat, and bolus content analysis, stomach flushing, and observed feeding.
 We consider that the meta-web is the regional pool the species defined by the biogeographic Antarctic region.
 The regional Weddell Sea dataset includes species situated between 74°S and 78°S with a length of approximately 450 km and comprises all information available for the zone since 1983 [@Jacob2011].
 The local dataset comes from Potter Cove: a 4 km long and 2.5 km wide Antarctic fjord located at 62°14'S, 58°40'W, South Shetland Islands [@Marina2018].
 For more information about these dataset please consult the original publications.
 To make compatible the datasets first we check taxonomic names for synonyms, and second we add species (either prey or predator) with their interactions to the meta-web when the local or regional food-webs contains more taxonomic resolution; instead if the meta-web contained more detailed records, only for predators we added them to the local food-web checking for its geographic range.
 We remove cannibalistic (self-links) and double arrows (i.d.
 A eats B and B eats A).

 ### Analysis

-We analysed the structural properties of the nested network hierarchy (Meta-web, regional, local) using properties that focus on different levels within the networks: emergent global properties that take into account the whole network, sub-structural properties that consider several nodes, and properties related to one node.
+We analysed the structural properties of the networks (Meta-web, regional, local) using properties that focus on different levels within the networks: emergent global properties that take into account the whole network, sub-structural properties that consider several nodes, and properties related to one node.
 To describe food-webs as networks each species is represented as a node or vertex and the feeding interactions are represented as edges or links between de nodes.
 This links in the case of food-webs are directed from the prey to the predator.
 Two nodes are neighbours if they are connected by an edge and the degree $k_i$ of node $i$ is the number of neighbours it has.
 The food web can be represented by an adjacency matrix $A=(a_{ij})$ where $a_{ij}=1$ if species $j$ predates species $i$, else is 0.
 Then $k_i^{in}=\sum_j{a_{ji}}$ is the number of preys of species $i$ or its in-degree, and $k_i^{out}=\sum_j{a_{ij}}$ is the number of predators of $i$ or its out-degree.
 The total number of edges is $E=\sum_{ij}a_{ij}$.

 #### Small-world topology